What is Cost Segregation?

 What are the benefits of an engineering-driven cost segregation study?

 A detailed, high-quality engineering analysis will provide the documentation that’s essential for accelerating depreciation.
 It’s important to remember that a cost segregation study isn’t generating “new” deductions.
 Rather, it’s speeding up your ability to claim deductions.
 In many cases, a cost segregation study can help you accelerate the recovery period for 20% to 40% (or more) of your depreciable cost basis.

 Businesses routinely write off adjusted basis when they retire fixed assets.
 Yet, many neglect to apply that same strategy to what is often their most significant fixed asset: their real estate.
 In many cases, the reason is that they simply lack the cost details that are required to properly leverage this tax strategy.

 How can we get started?

 Getting started is simple.
-Whether you’re part of an accounting firm or you own or lease commercial real estate, contact Capstan for a complimentary consultation and assessment of your needs.
+Whether you’re an accounting firm or own/lease commercial real estate, contact Capstan for a free consultation.
+We will assess your needs.